Amazon Link: http://amzn.to/2y7HdZd

 Gourmet finger food graced the tables.
 The band was poised to play.
 Along the walls were huge oak tables and throne-like chairs.
 I spotted my parents chatting to friends.
 Cass was at the edge of the dance floor, wearing a pained expression while pretending to listen to our cousin Giles.
 He was in all probability pontificating about how well he’d done in life.
 My sister needed rescuing.

 “Where were you?
 You were supposed to be here an hour ago.”

 “I was just telling Cassandra here how I…”

-“Yes quite Giles,” I interjected, “I would love to hear it, perhaps some other time though.
+“Yes, quite, Giles,” I interjected.
+“I would love to hear it; perhaps some other time, though.
 I must steal Cass away.”

-Cass tugged on my arm, “So what kept you?”
+Cass tugged on my arm.
+“So, what kept you?”

 but then softened it with an affectionate smile.

-“So you’ve heard,” I laughed, “I was going to save it for you till tonight as a special treat.
+“You’ve heard,” I laughed.
+“I was going to save it for you till tonight as a special treat.
 So, the gossips got in first.
 So who was it?”

 “I got it from the horse’s mouth.”
 Cass’ strident tone held a sting.
 “She said the relationship was too boring for words.”